react-navigation/react-navigation/packages/react-native-tab-view/README.md

 - `useNativeDriver` - whether to use native animations
 - `children` - React Element(s) to render

-This pager is still experimental as the underlying library is still in alpha.
+This pager is still experimental.
 To use this pager, you'll need to [link the `react-native-gesture-handler` library](https://github.com/kmagiera/react-native-gesture-handler#installation), and pass it as a prop to the pager:

 ```js
 import * as GestureHandler from 'react-native-gesture-handler';